 The Russian company NanoSoft designs NanoCAD.
 Their program is free to download and has no catch.
 Instead, they make their money through add-ons you can purchase if you so desire, none of which are required for the functionality of the product.

 When you first download the product, you receive a demo version, which will have a watermark for NanoSoft on the product.
-To get a professional version free for any kind of use, you simply have to register the product with your name and a valid email address.
+To get a professional version free for any use, you have to register the product with your name and a valid email address.
 NanoSoft will then send you the full version free.

 NanoCAD comes with a range of impressive features that make it an excellent CAD software, including quick selection tools, integration with other CAD software so product ideas can easily be edited, and a wide selection of editing tools.